bmmpxf/geoserver/doc/en/user/source/security/rolesystem/usergroupservices.rst

 The XML user/group service persists the user/group database in an XML file.
 This is the default behavior in GeoServer.

-This service represents the user database as XML corresponding to this :download:`XML schema`.
+This service represents the user database as XML corresponding to this :download:`XML schema <schemas/users.xsd>`.
 The file is named :file:`users.xml` and is located inside the GeoServer data directory at a path of ``security/usergroup/<name>/users.xml``, where
 ``<name>`` is the name of the user/group service.